 When we have last minute guests or I’m looking for an easy dinner to get on the table quick, I turn to one of my favorite recipes I keep in my back pocket – Easy Oven Roasted Shrimp.
 I feel kind of like Bubba when it comes to all the ways I’ve prepared shrimp.
 They all have been tasty, but no recipe can hold a candle to this simple way to cook and enjoy shrimp.

 This post will contain affiliate links for products I use in my own kitchen.
 If you click on these links to purchase, a small commission is earned which goes to help support this website.
 Thank you!

-I found this recipe in one of my favorite Ina Garten cookbooks and I’ve made it this way ever since.
+I found this recipe in one of my favorite Ina Garten (affiliate link) cookbooks and I’ve made it this way ever since.
 Oven roasted shrimp can be made as an easy appetizer or to add into any dish calling for cooked shrimp.
-I’ve added it to risotto, salads, quesadillas, tacos, pastas and more.
+I’ve added it to our risotto, recipe, salads, quesadillas, tacos, pasta and more.

 The best part of this oven roasted shrimp recipe?
 I only need shrimp, olive oil, salt & pepper.
 That’s it.

 Oven Roasted Shrimp

 Because this dish is cooked in the oven, it’s a nice change of pace to surprise guests with a warm shrimp cocktail.
 No need to create a mess with a glass bowl full of ice cubes.
 I also like to use extra large shrimp, it’s more filling and rarely are there any leftovers!